mingscraft/eth-passphrase-backup/readme.md

 Command tool to keep your Ethereume HD wallet passphrase safe and secure.

 The tool make use of [Shamir Secret Sharing](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) to create backup of your hardware wallet in a secure way.
-The backup consits of multiple shares, and can be store in separate locations.
+The backup consits of multiple shares, so they can be stored in separate locations.
 The goal to the tool is to mitigate risk of store the HD wallet passphrase in a single locations, and lost of HD wallet passphrase.